 Higher initial cost

 Li-ion batteries are more expensive to purchase.
 However I personally found them to last much longer than LiPo.
 Firstly, you crash less with Li-ion because the flight you do with them tend to be slow and steady.
 Secondly, they have metal housing which make them a lot more robust against physical impact.
-So in the long run they are actually more econmical.
+So in the long run they are actually more economical.

 Understanding 4S1P and 4S2P